Strawberry-Software-Industries/SecureCloud/README.md

 ## Does this also work on a Raspberry Pi?
 Yes of course!
 SecureCloud is optimized for the Raspberry Pi, and has been tested on a Raspberry Pi by the Strawberry developers.
-(3 of our 7 developers have a Raspberry Pi.
-(4B 8GB, 4B 4GB, 2B)).
+(5 of our 8 developers have a Raspberry Pi).
 Now you know why we have optimized SecureCloud so well 😉
-<b>If the hostname of your RPi is `raspberrypi`, you can reach the Pi via the web address `raspberrypi.local/home` </b>
+<b>If the hostname of your RPi is `raspberrypi`, you can reach the Pi via the web address `raspberrypi.local`.
+If you have a Fritz Box, it could be that the URL is `raspberry.fritz.box`.
+Just try it!</b>

 ## System requirements